cbergmeir/cc2425/session2/README.md

 Firstly, let’s create a Dockerfile (you can same this under the name `mydockerfile`, e.g., using vim):

 ```
-    FROM centos:7
+FROM rockylinux:8
-    MAINTAINER manuelparra

 LABEL Remarks="This is a dockerfile example for CentOS system"

 RUN yum -y update && yum -y install httpd && \
             yum clean all

 EXPOSE 80

 WORKDIR /root
 ```

 This is just a Dockerfile to create a container with a simple HTTPD service (Apache).